jonjau/msa/README.md

 just a conversion of the latter).
 Running them will both train and test the models, as well as produce output and visualizations.

-The exact preprocessing steps that were are documented in the Jupyter notebook.
+The exact preprocessing steps that were taken are documented in the Jupyter notebook.

 ## Results

+### Model comparison

 A summary of the model comparison, figures taken from a sample run: